Condat-AG/ansible-modules-bitwarden/README.md

 named argument.
 If you need to specify the path to the Bitwarden CLI binary, use the `path` named argument.

-You can use `organizationId` and `collectionId` as optional properties to select a specific item.
+You can use `organization` and `collection` as optional properties to select a specific item in organization or collection.
+You can use an id or a name.

 ## Examples